SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

 `[True, {X, Y, Z}]`

 To help mitigate traffic, the data dictionary will be sent one way from the client to the GUI.
 The GUI will send a request tuple to the client indicating what tuple it wants to request from the individual client.
 This tuple will look like this, `[False, False]`.
 The first element is the neighbor tuple request status, and the second is the XYZ tuple request status.
-If either are true, the client
+If either are true, the client will update the tuples from the data dictionary with the latest information.
+This tuple is the